v1adko/dotfiles/README.md

 # Dotfiles

-My editor of choice at the moment is [Visual Studio Code](https://github.com/Microsoft/vscode)
+Here I will keep the basic tools, links and config files in order to make transfer to a new MacOS system faster.
-So for now I'm gonna keep my settings and config here.
+My editor of choice at the moment is [Visual Studio Code](https://github.com/Microsoft/vscode) so most of the config is for it.

 #### Terminal

 I use [OhMyZsh](https://github.com/robbyrussell/oh-my-zsh#basic-installation) as my shell with [iTerm2](https://www.iterm2.com/downloads.html).
 My terminal theme of choise is [honukai](https://github.com/oskarkrawczyk/honukai-iterm-zsh#installation).
-I also modify background colors of the terminal window to use [#07373e](http://www.color-hex.com/color/07373e) for background with 10% blur and opacity.
+I also modify colors of the terminal window to use [#07373e](http://www.color-hex.com/color/07373e) for background with 10% blur and opacity.

 #### Tools
 - [Terminal](#terminal)